omaratef3221/tensorflow_tutorials/README.md

 ## Contact

-For queries, feel free to contact the maintainer at omaratef3221@gmail.com or on Twitter at @OmarAtef3221
+For queries, feel free to contact the maintainer at:

+📧 Email: omaratef3221@gmail.com

+🐦 Twitter: @OmarAtef3221